yael-katsman/ActiveRAG/README.md

 | GPT-4 Turbo      | 65.8                   | 93.8                         |
 | ACTIVERAG (w.
 Associate Agent)       | 69.8                   | 96.0                         |

-Table 3 compares the best accuracy results of baseline models with those of ACTIVERAG's with the Associate Agent, with the highest accuracy achieved using Prompt 1.
+Table 3 compares the best accuracy results of baseline models with those of ACTIVERAG (with the Associate agent), with the highest accuracy achieved using Prompt 1.
 ACTIVERAG outperformed all baseline models on both NQ and TriviaQA, achieving top accuracy scores of 69.8% on NQ and 96.0% on TriviaQA.
 Compared to Vanilla RAG and CoT, it showed substantial improvements, particularly in handling complex, knowledge-intensive tasks.
 Although GPT-4 Turbo performed well, ACTIVERAG achieved superior results.

 **Table 4**:
 | Model            | Best BLEU (NQ) | Best BLEU (TriviaQA) |